What is a long-term chew and why does my dog need it? - Bow Wow Labs

 What is Safe Chewing?

 It’s important to ensure that your dog is enjoying his long-term chew in a safe manner.
 To prevent your dog from swallowing a choking hazard, always be present in the room to supervise your pup while he’s chewing.
-Safety devices like the Bully Buddy can help your dog enjoy his long-term chew safely and give you peace of mind.
+Safety devices like the Bow Wow Buddy can help your dog enjoy his long-term chew safely and give you peace of mind.

 Keep Calm, And Chew On